electrosense/api-examples/python/README.md

 # API

-The Web API of Electrosense allows to retrieval raw and aggregated spectrum data and even get information about the sensors.
-To get more details about the API and its functionality check https://electrosense.org/open-api-spec.html
+The Electrosense REST API allows retrieval of raw and aggregated spectrum data as well as information about sensors.
+For more details about the API and its functionality check out the [specification](https://electrosense.org/app.html#!/api-spec)

 # Examples

 This folder contains a few examples of how to use the Electrosense API using Python language